gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Without this entry in `configmap/aws-auth`, Teleport does not have access to the cluster.

 Summarizing, it is impossible for Teleport to escalate its privileges and grant access to the cluster from a no-access situation.
-A manual action is required to link Teleport IAM role into Kubernetes RBAC principals otherwise Teleport cannot forward requests to the cluster.
+It requires a manual action to link Teleport IAM role into Kubernetes RBAC principals otherwise Teleport cannot forward requests to the cluster.

 ### Limitations